-ESN is launching a working group which will run between 2019-2021 to examine the increasing role of technology in social services.
-The first meeting of this group will take place in Berlin, Germany on 17 – 18 October.
+ESN has launched a working group which will run between 2019-2021 to examine the increasing role of technology in social services.
+The first meeting of this group took place in Berlin, Germany on 17 – 18 October 2019.

 The social services sector has been under financial pressure and been facing increasing needs across Europe.
 In a time of reducing public budgets and an aging global population, technological innovation can help public social services do more with less resources.
 Ultimately, the increasing role of technology has the potential to improve the quality of care and lives of people using social services.

 The increasing role of technology in social services may take many forms such as the use of artificial intelligence, case management systems, technology driven services, or assistive technology.
 These technological advancements can help improve social services planning, management and delivery, but it is also important to understand the challenges digitalisation raises, such as the lack of knowledge about new technologies, its cost, and how to ensure privacy and security are protected.